 The "agribusiness" concept was developed in the 1950s by Ray A. Goldberg, a founding father of the field and the George M. Moffett Professor of Agriculture and Business, Emeritus, at Harvard Business School.
 The idea for an agribusiness seminar for senior executives soon grew out of the School's elective MBA course in agribusiness management, which was based on a conceptual framework that Goldberg codeveloped with John H. Davis, the former U.S. Assistant Secretary of Agriculture.
 The seminar's development also was precipitated by other research conducted by Goldberg and Professor Wassily Leontief.

 In essence, this HBS seminar has helped to create a growing profession.
 While "agribusiness" once was not even a word, more than 100 agribusiness programs currently are offered around the globe.
-Today, the International Food and Agribusiness Management Association (IFAMA), created in 1990, has over 950 members in more than 50 countries.
-HBS Agribusiness Program Director Mary L. Shelman is the president of IFAMA.
+Today, the International Food and Agribusiness Management Association (IFAMA), created in 1990, has more than 950 members in more than 50 countries.
+HBS Agribusiness Program Director Mary L. Shelman is the immediate past president of IFAMA.

-With much to learn in this advancing field, new materials are created for each course offering to reflect ongoing changes, and many individuals participate in the program year after year.
+With much to learn in this advancing field, new materials are created for each annual offering, which prompts many executives to participate in the program year after year.
 The Agribusiness Seminar will continue to build on its impressive legacy to educate global leaders for years to come.
 As David E. Bell, the program faculty chair, observes, "With innovation at the heart of every successful agribusiness initiative, proactive leadership has become a mandate for organizations today.
 In the School's ongoing effort to develop knowledgeable, forward-thinking industry leaders, it is critical that our case studies focus on the latest trends, key challenges, and innovative strategies impacting agribusiness worldwide."